Kentico/xperience-zapier-cli/README.md

 - __Create New Object__: Creates a new object of selected type in your Xperience application, assigned to the website specified when authenticating the Zapier integration.

 ## Installing the packages in Xperience

+These NuGet packages make it easy to manage webhooks in the Xperience interface, and automatically submit POSTs to Zapier when data is modified.
+However, if you'd like to use the Zapier application without installing the NuGet packages, skip to [Using the integration without NuGet packages](#using-the-integration-without-nuget-packages)

 1. The NuGet packages are not currently on nuget.org, so you will need to download __Xperience.Zapier.x.y.z.nupkg__ and __Xperience.Zapier.Common.x.y.z.nupkg__ from

 - https://github.com/kentico-ericd/xperience-zapier